abhishek-kumar-code/Redfish_Public/Specification.md

 Entity Types and Complex Types may have a `BaseType` attribute, which specifies a [qualified name](#qualified-names).
 When the `BaseType` attribute is used, all of the definitions of the referenced `BaseType` are made available to the Entity Type or Complex Type being defined.

+All [Resources and Resource Collections](resources-and-resource-collections) are defined with the Entity Type element.
+Resources inherit from `Resource.v1_0_0.Resource`, and Resource Collections inherit from `Resource.v1_0_0.ResourceCollection`.

+Most [structured properties](#structured-properties) are defined with the Complex Type element.
+Some are defined using the Entity Type element that inherits from `Resource.v1_0_0.ReferenceableMember`.
+This allows for references to be made using the [Navigation Property element](#navigation-property-element).

+Example Entity Type and Complex Type element:
 ```xml
   <EntityType Name="TypeA" BaseType="Resource.v1_0_0.Resource">
     <Annotation Term="OData.Description" String="This is the description of TypeA."/>